anshuldikshit81/Ultimate_Inc_Data_Science_Challenge/README.md

 rider retention (again, a few sentences will suffice).

 Data description
-● city: city this user signed up in
+● city: city this user signed up in.
-● phone: primary device for this user
+● phone: primary device for this user.
-● signup_date: date of account registration; in the form ‘YYYY MM DD’
+● signup_date: date of account registration; in the form ‘YYYY MM DD’ .
 ● last_trip_date: the last time this user completed a trip; in the form ‘YYYY MM DD’
 ● avg_dist: the average distance in miles per trip taken in the first 30 days after signup ● avg_rating_by_driver: the rider’s average rating over all of their trips